jonasmoll/micro-assembly-simulation/README.md

 # Experiments with assembly language
-Some experiments I did as a graduate student to explore and familiarise with assembly language.
+Some experiments I did as a graduate student in computer science to dive into assembly language.

 ## The Mic1
 The micro architecture simulator, Mic1, is offered in the classic book by Tanenbaum (2005), _Structured Computer Organization_, section 4.3.1 and an interpreter for the Mic1 microarchitechture specified in section 4.1.